-Lenders sometimes base variable rates on a well-known index rate, such as the prime rate (the interest rate at which banks and other financial institutions lend to one another).
-Lenders may cap a variable interest rate so it won’t rise above a certain amount — even if the index rate increases.
-However, most personal loans come with fixed APRs, which means that your payments will be predictable every month.
+Variable interest rates can be capped so they won’t rise above a certain amount — even if the index rate increases.
+However, most personal loans come with fixed APRs, which means that your monthly payments will stay the same.

 Types of personal loans